top of page

 It works by helping regulate appetite, improving satiety, and reducing cravings through effects on the gut-brain signaling pathways.

-Like all GLP-1 medications, oral semaglutide is increased slowly to improve tolerability and reduce GI side effects (especially nausea).
+Like all GLP-1 medications, oral semaglutide is increased slowly to improve tolerability and reduce gastrointestinal (GI) side effects, especially nausea.

 A typical escalation schedule is: